Cray-HPE/docs-csm/install/prepare_management_nodes.md

       > 10.254.1.5: Error: Unable to establish IPMI v2 / RMCP+ session
       > ```

-      The timing of this change can vary based on the hardware, so if the IP of any BMC can still be reached after running the above commands then run the following.
-A BMC is considered reachable if it can still be pinged by its IP or hostname (such as `ncn-w001-mgmt`).
+      The timing of this change can vary based on the hardware, so if the IP address of any BMC can still be reached after running the above commands then run the following.
+A BMC is considered reachable if it can still be pinged by its IP address or hostname (such as `ncn-w001-mgmt`).
       ```bash
       pit# for h in $( grep mgmt /etc/dnsmasq.d/statics.conf | grep -v m001 | awk -F ',' '{print $2}' )
       do